Welcome to the Barcelona Macroeconometrics Summer School (BMaSS)

 All courses are 10 hours long of lecture and 5 hours of practical time.
 The schedule is as follows:

-PLEASE NOTE: Dates to be determined for the 2015 courses
+PLEASE NOTE: Dates and courses to be determined for the 2015 edition.

 The schedule of the Barcelona Macroeconometrics Summer School is designed to allow students to participate in all courses offered.
 However, courses can also be taken individually.

 Class materials will be made available to students.
 The instructors are also available to discuss research ideas and projects with the program participants.